Best hot tubs 2018: the top jacuzzis for the money

-The best hot tub you can buy in 2018 should seamlessly slip into your life like you plan to slip into a warm, jet-filled jacuzzi.
+The best hot tub in 2018 can be enjoyed year-round and should seamlessly slip into your life like you plan to slip into a warm, jet-filled jacuzzi.
 From inflatable hot tubs ideal for small spaces to acrylic tubs meant for the great outdoors (your backyard), we have outlined our picks for most soothing at-home spa solutions based on value and the best price.

 You know what's not soothing?
 Figuring out which are the top hot tub brands and finding the best deals.
 There's no Apple, Samsung, or other household names to make recommendations easy.
 Instead, it's niche hot tub companies like Canadian Spa, Bestway, Coleman and Essential that offer a variety of great pop-up and full-sized tub choices.